 The SAID Living Income is a fixed monthly allowance paid to beneficiaries to help cover the costs of living essentials like food, shelter, as well as transportation, and other necessities.

 The SAID Living Income also allows beneficiaries to have control over and decide on how to spend the income they receive.

 The SAID Disability Income is paid to beneficiaries to help with the costs incurred due to the disability.

 The Exceptional Need Income

-This SAID benefit payment is designed to help individuals or beneficiaries who have special circumstances.
-The payment covers the costs of special food items and clothing recommended by a health professional as well as home care services and the costs incurred by feeding and caring for service animals.
+This SAID benefit payment is designed to help individuals or beneficiaries with special circumstances.
+The payment covers the costs of special food items and clothing recommended by a health professional, home care services, and the costs incurred by feeding and caring for service animals.

-The amount you may be eligible to receive for the Living Income benefits is dependent on your circumstances.
+The amount you may be eligible for the Living Income benefits depends on your circumstances.
 The amount you receive is categorized into four tiers based on your location of residence and family size.

 The four tiers are defined as follows:

 Residents of Lloydminster, Regina, Saskatoon, and Estevan, including the bedroom communities of Allan, Asquith, Balgonie, Belle Plaine, Bradwell, Buena Vista, Clavet, Colonsay, Dalmeny, Delisle, Disley, Dundurn, Edenwold, Elstow, Grand Coulee, Langham, Lumsden, Lumsden Beach, Martensville, Meacham, Osler, Pense, Pilot Butte, Regina Beach, Shields, Thode, Vanscoy, Warman, White City.